Home | GitHub Source | Contact Me | Support the Site |

 Pichu is obtainable as a Hatch Mode catch on either field.
 It will only be a Hatch option once the player has captured 5 Pokémon in the current game (indicated by the number at the bottom of the screen).
 Pichu is also generated as the Hatch encounter separately from all other Hatch Pokémon.
 The mechanics for encountering Pichu work as follows:

 1. The game first generates a random number between 0 and 99, inclusive.
-(It may be the case that the number is between 1 and 100, but either way the percentages are identical.)

 3. If the last Pokémon species encountered via egg is Pichu, the game will manually set the remainder value to 1, regardless of what it actually is.
 (This has the effect of preventing the player from being able to encounter two Pichu in a row.)